dimabass/incident-response/articles/Report on Testing Alerts in Splunk.md

 ---
 layout: default
-title: "Report on Testing Alerts in Splunk"
+title: Report on Testing Alerts in Splunk
+permalink: /articles/report-on-testing-alerts/
 ---

 # Report on Testing Alerts in Splunk